Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The Mini Ice Age Gets Politicized

 Even some mainstream news sites (albeit conservative) were not immune.
 Many snatched it up the moment it was published.
-Also, some left-leaning sites took the story into account.
+Some left-leaning sites took the story into account.
 One of them was Huffington Post.

 Predictably, a few fringe sites that promote “alternative” views on science couldn’t resist re-posting it, as did a small number of end-time Christian fundamentalists who wrote, copied-and-pasted, or linked to the numerous versions of the article from their forum chat sites.

-“solar scientists suggested that the sun may soon enter a period of significantly reduced activity, possibly causing a mini ice age in 2030.— from iflscience.com
+“solar scientists suggested that the sun may soon enter a period of significantly reduced activity, possibly causing a mini ice age in 2030.

 A common misperception about the position that climate change deniers have is that they don’t believe the climate is changing.
 Instead, most of them are opposed to the idea that human activity is a contributor to this.
-Also, some of them believe that the change is natural and that it will not be a warming of the planet surface.
+Some of them believe that the change is natural and that it will not be a warming of the planet's surface.

 The mini ice age of 2030 affirms this belief.
 In part because:

 - It is caused by a natural phenomenon.